jwillb/modupdater-mc/README.md

   - [Python 3.8](https://python.org) installed
   - to install selenium via pip/pip3 with the command ```pip3 install selenium``` on Linux and ```pip install selenium``` on Windows
   - to install wget via pip/pip3 with the command ```pip3 install wget``` on Linux and ```pip install wget``` on Windows
   - You will also need to install the Gecko webdriver by Mozilla.
 That process is explained in [this StackOverflow question/answer](https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver).
+After this is done, you will need to specify the path to the webdriver in the options.txt file if you are on Windows.
+If you are on Linux, all you will need to do is run ```sudo apt install firefox-geckodriver```

 This does not currently and will not ever work with mods from sites that aren't [Curseforge](https://www.curseforge.com/minecraft/mc-mods/).